Naman-ntc/FastCode/finetune/README.md

 |starcoder-1b | Flash Attention | TODO |

 ## Effect of training configuration and GPUs
 We evaluate the different training configurations (gradient checkpointing, batch size) across different GPUs here.
 The performance is measured using the xformer memory-efficient attention.
 Note that FSDP or deepspeed is not used since it is a 1B model.
+Note that the performance across GPUs is not directly configurable since they the respective machines are not identical.

 ### V100 (32GB)
 | Gradient Checkpointing | Gradient Accumulation Steps | Per Device Train Batch Size | Time per Iteration |
 | --- | --- | --- | --- |